kubernetes/website/content/en/docs/concepts/storage/volumes.md

 ### flexVolume

+{{< feature-state for_k8s_version="v1.23" state="deprecated" >}}

-FlexVolume is an out-of-tree plugin interface that has existed in Kubernetes since version 1.2 (before CSI).
-It uses an exec-based model to interface with drivers.
+FlexVolume is an out-of-tree plugin interface that uses an exec-based model to interface with storage drivers.
 The FlexVolume driver binaries must be installed in a pre-defined volume plugin path on each node and in some cases the control plane nodes as well.

-Pods interact with FlexVolume drivers through the `flexvolume` in-tree volume plugin.
+Pods interact with FlexVolume drivers through the `flexVolume` in-tree volume plugin.
-For more details, see the [FlexVolume](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-storage/flexvolume.md) examples.
+For more details, see the FlexVolume [README](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-storage/flexvolume.md#readme) document.

 {{< note >}}
-FlexVolume is deprecated starting v1.23.
-Out-of-tree CSI driver is the recommended way to write volume driver in Kubernetes.
-Maintainers of FlexVolume driver should implement a CSI Driver and move users of FlexVolume to CSI.
-Users of FlexVolume should move their workloads to CSI Driver.
+FlexVolume is deprecated.
+Using an out-of-tree CSI driver is the recommended way to integrate external storage with Kubernetes.

+Maintainers of FlexVolume driver should implement a CSI Driver and help to migrate users of FlexVolume drivers to CSI.
+Users of FlexVolume should move their workloads to use the equivalent CSI Driver.
 {{< /note >}}

 ## Mount propagation